 “This work was also supported by the Center for HIV Identification, Prevention, and Treatment Services (CHIPTS) NIMH grant MH58107.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of NIH.”

 USING MyNCBI TO CREDIT CHIPTS

 Investigators can credit the CHIPTS grant (MH58107) by linking their publications through the MyNCBI portal.
 Investigators will need to log into their MyNCBI account using their NIH’s eRA Commons credentials.
 Under MyBibliography, investigators can select the grant award number to be added to their publication.
 For more information, click here.
-For additional support, please contact Isabelle Chu at Ichu@mednet.ucla.edu
+For additional support, please contact Nike Omomukuyo at AOmomukuyo@mednet.ucla.edu.

 All papers that are under the NIH Public Access Policy, whether in press or in print, MUST include evidence of compliance.

 The NIH Public Access Policy applies if your manuscript is: